Position: Advocate Supervisor

-- Solid understanding of the scope, nature and referral protocol for public sector and community based agencies serving children, youth and families.
+- Solid understanding of the scope, nature, and referral protocol for the public sector and community-based agencies serving children, youth, and families.

 - Understanding of the principles and practices of community agencies and community resources and their role in the treatment of at-risk children.

 - Supervisory experience overseeing staff and/or volunteers in relevant capacity.